LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers

-While CPU–GPU co-execution offers a promising direction, existing solutions struggle with three fundamental challenges: \textbf{Prediction Uncertainty.} Expert activation varies sharply across layers.
-Traditional prediction methods based on statistics or gating inputs fail to track these shifts (Figure \ref{figure6}), causing mispredictions that waste PCIe bandwidth (Case2 in Figure \ref{figure1}). \textbf{PCIe Resource Competition.} Prefetch and on-demand loads share limited bandwidth, and the layer-by-layer execution model always prioritizes the latter.
+\textbf{tion Uncertainty.} Expert activation varies sharply across layers.
+Traditional prediction methods based on statistics or gating inputs fail to track these shifts (detailed in \S\ref{32}), causing mispredictions that waste PCIe bandwidth (Case2 in Figure \ref{figure1}). \textbf{PCIe Resource Competition.} Prefetch and on-demand loads share limited bandwidth, and the layer-by-layer execution model always prioritizes the latter.
 Without coordination, when conflicts arise, prefetch degrades to on-demand loading of the next layer. \textbf{Cross-Device Scheduling Complexity.} CPUs and GPUs differ dramatically in throughput and latency, forcing prior work to schedule each expert greedily as soon as a thread is free.
 The inability to model prefetch gains and losses results in suboptimal performance.

-In response to these challenges, this paper proposes PreScope, a prediction-driven cross-layer expert scheduling system.
+In response to these challenges, this paper proposes LayerScope, a prediction-driven cross-layer expert scheduling system.
 The core findings and contributions are as follows:

 \textbf{1.
 Layer-group properties.} Earlier work observed inter-layer routing correlation \cite{exploiting}, cosine similarity of gating inputs \cite{hybridmoe,fate}, and hot-expert emergence \cite{toward,fiddler,prediction}.
 We show that these properties obey \emph{layer-group} structure: MoE networks naturally decompose into \textbf{input}, \textbf{output}, and \textbf{middle} groups.
 As shown by Mixtral-8×7B in Figure~\ref{figure2}, input and output groups exhibit stronger routing correlation and more skewed gating weights, whereas middle layers show higher cosine similarity and dominant hot experts.